MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

 ## Persistence alerts

-This section describes alerts indicating that a malicious actor may be attempting to maintain their foothold in your organization.
+This section describes alerts indicating that a malicious actor might be attempting to maintain their foothold in your organization.

 ### Activity performed by terminated user